Hierarchy12/project-granary/README.md

 Imported historical baseline data from Open-Meteo Experimental dataset implementation with matplotlib, pandas, and numpy

+Parts of this code are attributed to geeksforgeeks.org, and most of the historical data was supplied by Open Meteo weather API

 Roadmap:
 Developing a machine learning model to predict hyperlocal weather conditions by training it using historical data from external sources and current data from a personal weather station